robocomp/web/gsoc/2021/posts/alejandro_fernandez/post05.md

 ### CenterNet

 In this case, the results do not reach the expectatives.
-For a minimum score of 0.3 all predictions are below this score so I reduce this minimum to 0.12 and the results not make sense.
+For a minimum score of 0.3 all predictions are below this score so I reduce this minimum to 0.12 and the results do not make sense.

 ![](images/test_detect_centernet.jpg)

+I tried converting the model another time to check if the fault was about a bad conversion from the original model, but the results did not improve.

+### Conclusion

+After these evaluations we can conclude that SSD MobileNet and Efficient Det are the best options, meanwhile CenterNet does not work properly converted to tflite in this case.
+I think that the predictions of Efficient Det are a tiny better compared with SSD Mobile, so Efficient Det will be the model used in the component.

 __Alejandro Fernández Camello__